 Internal Dispute Resolution

 Angas Securities provides a toll-free telephone facility for its retail clients.
-The toll–-free number is 1800 010 800.
-This can be availed of by clients who have complaints arising from their dealings with the Company.
+Clients who have complaints arising from their dealings with the Company may phone 1800 010 800.

-Should a complaint not be capable of resolution by the designated manager within 5 days (or earlier as the case may be), then the matter will be referred to the National Compliance Manager (the NCO).
-The NCO will endeavour to resolve the matter with a written response to the client within 14 days of the matter being referred to the NCO.
-The NCO may contact the client by phone or mail in order to obtain further information. .
+Should a complaint not be capable of resolution by the designated manager within 5 days (or earlier as the case may be), then the matter will be referred to the Compliance Office (the CO).
+The CO will endeavour to resolve the matter with a written response to the client within 14 days of the matter being referred to the CO.
+The CO may contact the client by phone, letter or email in order to obtain further information. .

 External Dispute Resolution - Australian Financial Complaints Authority